Vibeslop

 AAgile Delivery

 Stage the rollout: internal dogfood → beta cohort → general availability.
 Feature flags control exposure.
-Define rollback criteria before launch: error rate thresholds, satisfaction drops, or performance degradation that trigger automatic rollback.
-Sales enablement means training the team to position around the job statement, not walk through features.
+Canary releases route a small % of real traffic to compare error rate and latency to the baseline.
+Define rollback tripwires before launch — concrete thresholds, not “we’ll watch it.”
+Train sales to position around the job statement, not walk through features.

 • Stage rollout: internal → beta → GA with feature flags controlling exposure

-• Define rollback criteria upfront: error rate, latency, satisfaction thresholds
+• Define rollback tripwires upfront: error rate, latency, satisfaction thresholds with real Sentry baselines

 • Train sales to position around the job: “this helps customers [job]” not “this does [feature]”